mehdisbys/go-elective/README.md

 3. Exploitability
 * The support team must be able to troubleshoot with the logs.
-* The configuration must be easy.
+* Any configuration must be easy.
 * The software must be documented.
 * The software must be easy to deploy.